Munnar, Kerala and Karnataka, India

 There is no reception and home-cooked meals are served in a dining room with kitchen at the far end.
-There is also a bright, airy library and yoga space, an open-sided thatched tea hut and an Alpine restaurant for private dining.
+There is also a bright, airy library, a beautiful swimming pool and yoga space as well as an open-sided thatched tea hut and an Alpine restaurant for private dining.

 There is plenty of walking to be done around the hotel and beyond however guided walks of tea and spice estates and golf will be charged additionally.
 Local sites and attractions include the Eravikulam National Park, the Tea Museum in Munnar and the Thoovanam waterfall to name a few.
 The Rajiv Gandhi National Park is also nearby.
 With its rich forest cover, small streams, valleys, and waterfalls, the park is home to a healthy population of tiger, Indian bison, and elephant.

 Windermere Estate Munnar is a home stay rather than a hotel set amongst cardamom fields and tea plantations.
 Every room has amazing views and are spacious with large bathrooms and simple furnishings.
 This property is ideal for those that love nature, want complete relaxation and enjoy exploring the local areas.
 There is no a la carte restaurant but on arrival your food likes/dislikes are taken down and each day a menu is prepared with local dishes fresh from the property and local farms.
 A new infinity pool also now overlooks the tea plantations.